 In January 2018, the Company issued \$500 million of 5.25% notes due in February 2028.
-The obligation to pay principal and interest on these notes is jointly and severally guaranteed on a full and unconditional basis by certain of the Company's 100% owned subsidiaries (the "Guarantors").
+The obligation to pay principal and interest on these notes is jointly and severally guaranteed on a full and unconditional basis by the Guarantors.
 The proceeds from the issuance were \$495 million, which were net of issuance costs of \$5 million.
-These issuance costs are being amortized through the maturity date of February 2028 and are included within Long-term Debt on the May 5, 2018 and February 3, 2018 Consolidated Balance Sheets.
+These issuance costs are being amortized through the maturity date of February 2028 and are included within Long-term Debt on the August 4, 2018 and February 3, 2018 Consolidated Balance Sheets.